 About The Program

 Take courses in your major with Chilean students at Pontifical Catholic University, regarded as one of the best universities in South America.
-Gain fluency in Spanish as you immerse in Chilean culture starting with a three-week language course and multiple themed excursions.
-Participate in an internship or faculty-directed research to kick start your career or graduate school applications.
-Pack your hiking boots to trek the Andes, experience the expansive salt flats, lunar-like terrain, active geysers, and clear blue lagoons of the Atacama Desert.
-Or explore the steppes and mountains, magnificent wildlife, stunning glaciers, and ice fields of Patagonia.
+Classes are taught in Spanish, so you will rapidly expand your fluency as you immerse in Chilean culture and lifestyle.
+Examine current topics from a Latin perspective and engage with local students in class and on multiple themed excursions.
+The university’s administrative organization offers structure and predictable schedules, which is perfect if you prefer to plan ahead.
+Take advantage of the resources the university offers to assist international students—local student buddies make it easier to integrate into campus life, and you can hone your academic writing skills at the campus writing center.
+Participate in an internship or faculty-directed research to kick-start your career or graduate school applications.
+Pack your hiking boots to trek the Andes, and hike the expansive salt flats, lunar-like terrain, active geysers, and clear blue lagoons of the Atacama Desert.
+Or explore the steppes and mountains to see wild mountain goats, stunning glaciers, and the ice fields of Patagonia.

 Where you'll study